nibrivia/jekyll-now/_posts/2016-02-15-targets---FiveThirtyEight-edition.md

 Before going further ahead, another concern needs to be addressed: the states.

 In this case, size matters, a lot.
-That was not obvious at first, but a slight change in the expectation for California's 475 delegates is worth more than a similar one in Vermont's 16 (after Wyoming's 14, it's tied with Alaska for second place).
+That was not obvious at first, but a slight change in the target for California's 475 delegates is worth more than a similar one in Vermont's 16 (after Wyoming's 14, it's tied with Alaska for second place).
 Next, states allocate delegates differently, winner takes all being particularly annoying.
 However, in terms of popularity measures, the aptly-named popular vote beats everything else, including delegate count.